cypress-io/cypress-docker-images/README.md

 | [cypress/included README](./included/README.md#tags) | `13.16.0`   |

 Images with a specific version tag for `cypress/factory` and `cypress/base` (for example: `cypress/factory:5.1.0` and `cypress/base:22.11.0`) are frozen once they have been published.
 The same is true for images linked to full browser version tags for `cypress/browsers` and `cypress/included` (for example: `cypress/browsers:node-22.11.0-chrome-131.0.6778.69-1-ff-132.0.2-edge-131.0.2903.51-1` and `cypress/included:cypress-13.16.0-node-22.11.0-chrome-131.0.6778.69-1-ff-132.0.2-edge-131.0.2903.51-1`).

+The version tags for Chrome and Edge for `Linux/arm64` images, as well as Firefox version tags below `ff-136.x`, do not carry any meaning due to browser unavailability for this platform.
+With the tag scheme used by Cypress Docker images, all tags are required to be in place to allow use of Docker's [multi-platform images](https://docs.docker.com/build/building/multi-platform/), irrespective of whether the browser is actually available or not.

 `cypress/browsers` and `cypress/included` images are also offered with short-form convenience tags that do not include browser version details (example: `cypress/browsers:22.11.0` and `cypress/included:13.16.0`).
 The tags that these images refer to can change without notice if browser updates are made.